JoelMbuyi05/startup/README.md

-line Presence Impact specializes in website development and digital marketing, aiming to help businesses and individuals establish a strong online presence.
+Online Presence Impact specializes in website development and digital marketing, aiming to help businesses and individuals establish a strong online presence.
 Your services include digital marketing, portfolio creation, web development, app development, and logo design.
 The team comprises professional staff dedicated to delivering secure, optimized websites with a focus on customer satisfaction and fair pricing.

 Here's a suggested README.md for your project: